mishnea/RLMapLoader/README.md

 ### Symbolic link mode

 Version 1.1.0 adds the option of creating symbolic links instead of copying files.
 This is faster and less taxing on your storage device.
 However, symlink mode requires administrator privileges or for Developer Mode to be enabled in Windows.
-Symlink mode is therefore not required, and you should only take either of those actions if you feel comfortable.
+Symlink mode is therefore not required.
 To activate symlink mode, click on **Options > Symlink mode**.

 ## Python Source Setup